sturmenta/eslint-config/README.md

 ---

-(the following points 2,3 & 4, has to be the root folder that opens with the editor)
+(the following points 2, 3 & 4, has to be in the root folder that opens with the editor)

 ---